 Croatia was open to American tourists with strict entry requirements.
 Their Covid numbers were very low at the time, and it seemed that adherence to guidelines was being followed, so we leaped with a bit of apprehension and rebooked our travels to Croatia.
 We went above and beyond Covid’s safety requirements and testing.
 If they were kind enough to allow us in, we would do everything in our power to be guests that would respect that trust.

-It was a crazy story of the many upending events in our weeks and even days before our travels.
-In a quick synopsis of some but not all the excitement, we had flights canceled on both arms, connections rerouted, rules for entry changing, and great difficulty finding Covid testing that fit into the 48-hour timeline Croatia required and a badly torn meniscus three weeks before departure.
-The travel Gods were telling us this wasn’t meant to be.
+It was a crazy story of the many upending events in the weeks and even days before our travels.
+In a quick synopsis of some but not all of the excitement, we had flights canceled on both arms; connections rerouted, rules for entry changing, and great difficulty finding Covid testing that fit into the 48-hour timeline Croatia required and a badly torn meniscus three weeks before departure.
+Were the travel Gods telling us this wasn’t meant to be?

 One example occurred in the days just before we left.
 We planned to fly into Zagreb and then ease our way to Dubrovnik, where we would fly home from.
 All flights from the U.S. at the time connected somewhere in Europe.
 We chose United through Frankfurt, connecting to Croatian airlines.
 Though we did land up keeping that plan, for the most part, we did not fly home from Dubrovnik.
 Croatian Airlines canceled all flights out of Dubrovnik three days before the trip.
 There was quite a panic at first, but we took some deep breaths and were determined to figure it out.
 Ultimately, we chose to drive through the night for about seven hours to catch a flight home at 7 AM from Zagreb.
 Made for a coffee-laden drive and two long days of travel home with little sleep.